 What are Twitter Cards?

-A Twitter Card is rich content attached to a tweet to show additional information for the link shared.
+A Twitter Card has little to do with a gift card, it is rich content attached to a tweet to show additional information for the link shared.
 It can contain titles, descriptions, thumbnails, a Twitter account attribution, a featured image or a collection of four pics, product information, and more, depending on the Twitter Card type.

 To give you the general idea, it looks like this: